 11. Q – How are current and deferred income taxes to be accounted for in interim periods?
 [Paragraphs 12.d. and 20]

-11.1 A – In setting forth the methodology for the computation of current income taxes (income taxes incurred) in interim periods, paragraph 20 states:
+11.1 A – In setting forth the methodology for the computation of current income taxes (income taxes incurred) in interim periods, insurers should refer to paragraphs 20 and 21 which details the guidance adopted from APB No. 28 into statutory accounting.

-20. Income taxes incurred in interim periods shall be computed using an estimated annual effective current tax rate for the annual period in accordance with the methodology described in paragraphs 19 and 20 of Accounting Principles Board Opinion No. 28, Interim Financial Reporting.
-Estimates of the annual effective tax rate at the end of interim periods are, of necessity, based on estimates and are subject to subsequent refinement or revision.
-If a reliable estimate cannot be made, the actual effective tax rate for the year-to-date may be the best estimate of the annual effective tax rate.
-If an insurer is unable to estimate a part of its “ordinary” income (or loss) or the related tax (or benefit) but is otherwise able to make a reliable estimate, the tax (or benefit) applicable to the item that cannot be estimated shall be reported in the interim period in which the item is reported.

 https://naiconline.sharepoint.com/teams/FRSStatutoryAccounting/National Meetings/A. National Meeting Materials/2025/08-11-25 Summer National Meeting/Meeting/A - 25-18 - ASU 2019-12 Simplifying the Accounting for Income Taxes.docx